MCP / Agent Integration

 Claude & Cursor Integration (MCP)

-This section explains how to integrate FIRERPA's MCP functionality with your large language model client.
-We provide examples for Claude and Cursor, but you can use it with any other client that supports the MCP protocol.
+This section introduces how to integrate FIRERPA's MCP functionality into large model clients.
+We take Claude and Cursor as examples for illustration; you can also use it in any other place that supports the MCP protocol.

 Note

-FIRERPA's built-in MCP service supports tool-calling, resource-reading, prompts, progress notifications, and logging.
+FIRERPA's built-in MCP service supports tool calls, resource reads, prompts, progress notifications, and logging.

 Attention

-Please make sure to replace the URL in the configuration with your own device's IP address.
+Please replace the address in the configuration with your own device's IP address.